yorevs/homesetup/README.md

 that expedite daily tasks, such as time tracking, string and file searching, directory navigation, and seamless integration with popular tools like Git, Gradle, Docker, and more.

-For the full documentation, you can access the [HomeSetup usage manual](docs/USAGE.md).

 > **THIS IT NOT JUST A DOTFILES FRAMEWORK**

-Please access the HomeSetup [Documentation](docs/SHOWCASE.md) for a full list of features.
+- For the full documentation, access the [HomeSetup usage manual](docs/USAGE.md).
+- See the [Showcase](docs/SHOWCASE.md) page to see some HomeSetup demos.

 ## Key Features